-What is Cultural Literacy?
+What is Cultural Literacy Everywhere (CLE)?

-The aims and objectives of CLE
+The Aims and Objectives of CLE

 The CLE initiative has two main aims: to achieve a broad shared understanding of the notion of Cultural Literacy and its importance; and to increase the visibility of the challenge presented by Cultural Literacy and of the contributions which LCS scholars and their fellow researchers continue to make in this area.

 To achieve these aims, CLE is bringing together academics, educators, artists, policy-makers and members of the cultural industries in a Forum for discussion and development worldwide.

 UPCOMING CLE EVENT

 CLE SYMPOSIUM 2022: DWELLING

 11 – 13 May 2022 by Zoom